droidian-devices/devices.droidian.org/templates/karna_template.md

 {{#vendor_zip.filename}}
 - Install the required vendor version
     - Install the file called `{{{vendor_zip.filename}}}` as a Zip file
-    - sideload is broken on this version of TWRP so file must be pushed to data and flashed from recovery itself.mode and run `adb sideload {{{vendor_zip.filename}}}`
+    - sideload is broken on this version of TWRP so file must be pushed to data and flashed from recovery itself.`
 {{/vendor_zip.filename}}
 {{/vendor_zip}}
 {{#boot}}